Jigyasa770/IBM-Cognos-Project/README.md

 # IBM-Cognos-Project
 A project using the data visualization tools of IBM Cognos.
-It deals with the lack of thorough examination of social media.
+It deals with the lack of thorough examination of social media.This examination ought to cover its historical development, user demographics, societal influence, political roles, and commercial ramifications.
+The absence of such a study now limits our capacity to fully appreciate and respond to the complex and constantly evolving world of social media.
+In a society driven by technology, thorough comprehension is essential for strategic planning, policy development, and informed decision-making.